Generic Inference in Latent Gaussian Process Models: Related Work

 Very recently, \citet{bonilla2016extended} have used the random-feature approach mentioned in Section \ref{sec:related-scalability} along with linearization techniques to provide scalable methods for inference in \gptext models with general likelihoods.
 Unlike our approach for estimating expectations of the conditional likelihood, such linearizations of the conditional likelihood are approximations and generally do not converge to the exact expectations even in the limit of a large number of observations.

 Following the recent advances in making automatic differentiation widely available and easy to use in practical systems \citep[see e.g.][]{baydin2015automatic}, developments on stochastic variational inference for fairly complex probabilistic models \citep{rezende2014stochastic,kingma2013auto} can be used when the likelihood can be implemented in such systems and can be expressed using the so-called \emph{re-parametrization trick} \citep[see e.g.][for details]{kingma2013auto}.
 Nevertheless, the advantage of our method over these generic approaches is twofold.
 Firstly, as with \bbvi, in practice such a generality comes at the cost of making assumptions about the posterior (such as factorization), which is not suitable for \gptext models.
 Secondly, and more importantly, such methods are not truly black-box as they require explicit access to the implementation of the conditional likelihood.
+An interesting example where one cannot apply the re-parametrization trick is given by \cite{challis-barber-jmlr-2013}, who describe a large class of functions (that include the Laplace log likelihood) that are neither differentiable or continuous but their expectation over a Gaussian posterior is smooth.
+A more general setting where a truly black-box approach is required concerns inversion problems \citep{tarantola-book-2004} where latent functions are passed through domain-specific forward models followed by a known noise model \citep{bonilla2016extended,reid-et-al-ijcai-2013}.
+These forward models may be non-differentiable, given as an executable, or too complex to re-implement quickly in an automatic differentiation framework.
+To illustrate this case, we present results on a seismic inversion application in \S \ref{sec:seismic}.

+Nevertheless, we acknowledge that some of these developments mentioned above have been extended to the \gptext literature, where the {re-parametrization trick} has been used \citep{krauth-et-al-uai-2017,GPflow2017,hensman-et-al-jmlr-2017,pmlr-v70-cutajar17a}.
+These contemporary works show that it is worthwhile building more tailored methods that may require a lower number of samples to estimate the expectations in our framework.

 Finally, a related area of research is that of modeling complex data with deep belief networks based on Gaussian process mappings \citep{damianou-lawrence-aistats-2013}, which have been proposed primarily as hierarchical extensions of the Gaussian process latent variable model \citep{lawrence-jmlr-2005}.
 Unlike our approach, these models target the unsupervised problem of discovering structure in high-dimensional data and have focused mainly on small-data applications.
+However, much like the recent work on ``shallow"-\gptext architectures, inference in these models have also been made scalable for supervised and unsupervised learning, exploiting the reparameterization trick, \eg using random-feature expansions \citep{pmlr-v70-cutajar17a} or inducing-variable approximations \citep{salimbeni2017doubly}.